LaussenLabs/atriumdb/sdk/docs/source/tutorial.rst

        # ...
    }

+In this example, the `get_all_devices` method returns a dictionary where the keys are the device ids and the values are dictionaries containing the device properties.
+You can see that the output includes information about the device's tag, name, manufacturer, model, type, bed_id, and source_id.

+By examining the output, you can gain insights into the devices present in your dataset and their characteristics.
+For example, you might notice that some devices have missing information (e.g., name, manufacturer, model), which you could then decide to update or investigate further.
+Additionally, you can use the device ids to query your dataset based on specific devices.

 Getting Data Availability
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 To obtain the availability of a specified measure (signal) and a specified source (device id or patient id), you can use the `get_interval_array` method.
-This method returns a 2D array representing the availability of the specified measure and source.
-Each row of the 2D array output represents a continuous interval of available data while the first and second columns represent the start epoch and end epoch of that interval, respectively.
+This method provides information about the available data for a specific measure and source by returning a 2D array representing the data availability.

+Each row of the 2D array output represents a continuous interval of available data, with the first and second columns representing the start epoch and end epoch of that interval, respectively.
+This information can be useful when you want to analyze or visualize data within specific time periods or when you need to identify gaps in the data.

+Here's an example of how to use the `get_interval_array` method:

 .. code-block:: python

+   # Define the measure_id and device_id for which you want to get data availability
+   measure_id = 1
+   device_id = 1

+   # Call the get_interval_array method
-   interval_arr = sdk.get_interval_array(measure_id=1, device_id=1)
+   interval_arr = sdk.get_interval_array(measure_id=measure_id, device_id=device_id)

+   # Print the resulting 2D array
    print(interval_arr)

 Example output: